vsfedorenko/sigfmt/README.md

 ## 🧠 How It Works

-The linter operates in two stages:
+The linter analyzes function signatures using the Go AST (Abstract Syntax Tree) and applies a two-stage formatting strategy:

-#### 1. Collapse
+#### 1. Collapse Stage
-Checks if the entire signature can be written on one line within `max-line-len`.
+**Goal:** Maximize compactness for short signatures.

+The linter calculates the visual width of a signature if it were on a single line.
+If it fits within `max-line-len` (default 120), the signature **must** be collapsed.

+**Example:**
 ```diff
 - func Sum(
 -     a int,